Assistant Professor of Theater

 • LGBT theater • Women's theater • Children's theater • The AIDS epidemic in theater and film • Theater history

-Virginia (Ginny) Anderson joined the theater faculty of Connecticut College in Fall 2013 after four years at Cal Poly, San Luis Obispo, where she directed for the main stage and taught a variety of theater history courses including theater history survey courses, Women’s Theater, African American Theater History, Children’s Theater, Theater in the United States, LGBT Theater, and The AIDS Epidemic in Theater and Film.
+Virginia (Ginny) Anderson joined the theater faculty in 2013 after four years at Cal Poly, San Luis Obispo, where she directed for the main stage and taught a variety of theater history courses including theater history survey courses, Women’s Theater, African American Theater History, Children’s Theater, Theater in the United States, LGBT Theater, and The AIDS Epidemic in Theater and Film.

 Her current book project, "Beyond Angels: Broadway Theatre and the AIDS Epidemic," has grown from her dissertation for Tufts University’s Department of Drama.
 She earned a master of arts degree in performance and culture from Goldsmiths College, University of London, a master of arts in drama from Stanford University, and bachelor's of arts in English and theater from Carleton College.